 Yao Zhong Zhang (Master Teacher and Dancer) in Martial Art Dance came from Shanghai, China, where he graduated from the Shanghai Kunqu Opera School with a major in the male warrior role.
 Mr. Zhang performed with the Shanghai Kun Opera Theater for ten years before moving to New York, where he also performs with the Tong-Ching Chinese Opera Company.
 He has been a member of the Nai-Ni Chen Dance Company since 2000.
-With the company, he has been touring the US and abroad performing as principle dancer and soloist.
+With the company, he has been touring the US and abroad extensively as principal dancer and soloist.

 Min Zhou Dancer graduated from the dance department at the Hubei Arts Academy.
 She later joined the Hubei Province Song and Dance Troupe and became a renowned principal performer.
 Ms. Zhou, an elected member of the Chinese Dancers’ Association, has a wide repertoire that ranges from exquisite Chinese classical dances to gracious and playful folk dances.
 While in China, she joined several performing arts groups and toured to Switzerland, Japan, Canada, and France.
 In New York, she danced with the Chinese Cultural Center.
 She has been a member of the Nai-Ni Chen Dance Company since 2004.